nitin2606/AMR/Nox_robot/README.md

 # Autonomous Mobile Robot project
-It is a nice (and time-consuming for me) robot which uses SLAM (ROS) with a Kinect to navigate in its environment.
+It is a nice (and time-consuming for me) robot which uses SLAM (ROS) with a RPLidar to navigate in its environment.
 It is powered by ROS running on a Raspberry Pi 4B and an Arduino that controls two motors with encoders.

 In its current state the robot can use SLAM (gmapping) to create a map of its surroundings (using the RPLidar to detect wall and obstacles) and localize itself within the map.
 It can plan a path to a given goal and drive to it avoiding obstacles.